mercuryrw/Raspberry-Pi-Music-Centre/README.md

 45.)
 Enter “sudo nano /etc/php/7.0/fpm/pool.d/www.conf”

 46.)
-Make the file the same as the “www.conf” file in the tutorial folder
+Make the file the same as the “www.conf” file in the "Configs" folder

 47.)
 Save the file using “CTRL + O” then “Enter”